CannibalWendigo/WA3/devlog.md

 Started on the code itself

 ## Week 7 (9 Aug - 15 Aug)
-Added some comments, minor adjustments
+Added some comments, minor adjustments to books section

 ## Week 8 (16 Aug - 22 Aug)
 Added category for food items

 ## Week 9 (23 Aug - 29 Aug)
-Sorted different classes into different files.
+Added some comments, minor adjustments to foods section

+## Week 10 (30 Aug - 5 Sep)
 Created function of purchase and check quantity.

-## Week 10 (30 Aug - 5 Sep)

 ## Sep Holiday (5 Sep - 10 Sep) **Submission date is 10 Sep**
+Finished up on project

+There were some things I did not manage to meet, such as storing various functions in seperate files, and adding a greater variety of objects.